Cro-Magnon: Social system

 The Palaeolithic matriarchy model was adapted by prominent communist Friedrich Engels, who instead argued that women were robbed of power by men due to economic changes which could only be undone with the adoption of communism (Marxist feminism).
 The former sentiment was adopted by the first-wave feminism movement, who attacked the patriarchy by making Darwinist arguments of a supposed natural egalitarian or matrifocal state of human society instead of patriarchal, as well as interpreting the Venuses as evidence of mother goddess worship as part of some matriarchal religion.
 Consequently, by the mid-20th century, the Venuses were primarily interpreted as evidence of some Palaeolithic fertility cult.
-Such claims died down in the 1970s as archaeologists moved away from the highly theoretical models produced by the previous generation.
+Such claims died down in the 1970s as archaeologists moved away from the highly speculative models produced by the previous generation.
 Through the second-wave feminism movement, the prehistoric matriarchal religion hypothesis was primarily propelled by Lithuanian-American archaeologist Marija Gimbutas.
 Her interpretations of the Palaeolithic were notably involved in the Goddess movement.
 Equally ardent arguments against the matriarchy hypothesis have also been prominent, such as American religious scholar Cynthia Eller's 2000 The Myth of Matriarchal Prehistory.

 Looking at the archaeological record, depictions of women are markedly more common than of men.
 In contrast to the commonplace Venuses in the Gravettian, Gravettian depictions of men are rare and contested, the only reliable one being a fragmented ivory figurine from the grave of a Pavlovian site in Brno, Czech Republic (it is also the only statuette found in a Palaeolithic grave).
-2-D Magdalenian engravings from 15 to 11 thousand years ago do depict males, indicated by an erect penis and facial hair, though profiles of women with an exaggerated buttock are much more common.
-There are less than 100 depictions of males in the EEMH archaeological record (of them, about a third are depicted with erections.)
+2-D Magdalenian engravings from 11,000 to 15,000 years ago do depict males, indicated by an erect penis and facial hair, though profiles of women with an exaggerated buttock are much more common.
+There are less than 100 depictions of males in the Cro-Magnons archaeological record (of them, about a third are depicted with erections.)
 On the other hand, most individuals which received a burial (which may have been related to social status) were men.
-Anatomically, the robustness of limbs (which is an indicator of strength) between EEMH men and women were consistently not appreciably different from each other.
+Anatomically, the robustness of limbs (which is an indicator of strength) between Cro-Magnon men and women were consistently not appreciably different from each other.
 Such low levels of sexual dimorphism through the Upper Pleistocene could potentially mean that sexual division of labour, which characterises historic societies (both agricultural and hunter-gatherer), only became commonplace in the Holocene.